ifohancroft/PiCase40-GPIO-PCB/README.md

 All corners are 135 degrees, and the length of all of them except for the two on top around the top mount hole is 1.5mm.

-## Modifying the PCB or creating a new from scratch

-Whether you want to

 ## TODO

 1. Update the PCB outline from the FreeCAD file.